For daily wit & wisdom, sign up for the Almanac newsletter.

 May’s Flower Moon name should be no surprise; flowers spring forth across North America in abundance this month!

-- Henry David Thoreau sparked to Native American Moon names as well, referencing the Flower Moon and Carver when he wrote about Native Americans.
+Henry David Thoreau sparked the Native American Moon names as well, referencing the Flower Moon and Carver when he wrote about Native Americans.

 Alternative May Moon Names

 May’s Moon names tend to speak to the arrival of spring and all that it entails!

 The Cree names Budding Moon and Leaf Budding Moon celebrate the awakening of local flora, which really begins to leaf out now in many areas.
 Similarly, Planting Moon (Dakota, Lakota) marks the time when seeds should be started for the farming season ahead.

 The activities of animals marked spring’s arrival, too, which is highlighted by the Cree names Egg Laying Moon and Frog Moon, as well as the Oglala term Moon of the Shedding Ponies.
 All three names indicate that warmer weather is on the way!